The application deadline for Fall semester start is December 1.

 Doctoral applicants should expect to receive notifications of accept/reject by mid-March.
 In some cases, this may take longer depending on funding issues.

 All students in the doctoral program in Music Technology are fully funded.
 Every year, a small number of doctoral fellowships, research and adjunct teaching positions are available, with the exact number depending on external funding and the quality of applications.
 Doctoral fellowships are typically for 3-4 years, including full tuition remission plus fees, a yearly stipend of US $22,440 (for the 2009-10 academic year), and health benefits.
 In return, doctoral students are expected to work up to 20 hours a week under faculty direction in research, teaching, and administrative duties, with an emphasis on the former.

 We also encourage prospective students with access to external funds to apply to our program.
 Please note, however, that having access to funds, while positive, is not the primary criterium for acceptance, and does not guarantee it.
-For sources of external funding directly accessible to applicants, please visit:
+See sources of external funding directly accessilble to applicants.